AntonioSilvaAzevedo/Ecoleta-starter/README.md

 # :cloud: Projetc development information

-### used api frin IBGE for uf consutations and cities
+### used api from IBGE for uf consutations and cities